-For more than 15 years the Council has coordinated free tax clinics in NDG for low-income individuals and families.
-Come to one of our free tax clinics!
+For over 15 years the Council has coordinated free tax clinics in NDG for low-income individuals and families.

 The NDG Working Group on Health is a group of residents and representatives from community organizations in NDG that promotes the health and well-being of NDG residents.

 We work with partners in the community to ensure that everyone living in NDG has the information and resources necessary to access quality healthcare services.